Brand identity design

 At the end of the project, we wrapped it up with a Brand Style Guide that serves as a reference for how to use the TechEnvy brand in a way that will strengthen the brand by providing a cohesive experience, specifically when creating content or communications.

 By 2023, research estimates that more than 60.3 million homes in North America will be smart, meaning 41 percent of all homes in the region will have some form of power, lighting, audio/video, security and home comfort automation.
-TechEnvy Solutions was launched to provide home and office technology automation solutions and services targetting the affluent market.
+TechEnvy Solutions was launched to provide home and office technology automation solutions and services targeting the affluent market.

 As a new startup, TechEnvy Solutions wanted to ensure that they differentiated themselves from the competition from the get-go.
 Although a young company, TechEnvy wanted to project an image of stability, expertise, and high-value service in a way that would be attractive to their target clients.